Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 The annotation will determine the architectural change in the cluster configuration.
 If this annotation would be found, other components, such as kube-api-server, kube-controller-manager and kubelet will set their flags accordingly, to allow hosting external `CCM` for any platform.

-The annotation will be a temporary measure to simplify the operator development, and enable testing the transition in CI.
-Once all providers will become out-of-tree, the annotation will be safe to remove.
+The annotation will be a temporary measure to simplify the operator development allowing multiple components to merge implementations of this feature independently before switching on the feature by changing the value of the annotation.
+Once all providers are moved out-of-tree, the annotation will be safe to remove.

 To ensure a smooth transition from the `in-tree` selection, `library-go` [implementation](https://github.com/openshift/library-go/blob/master/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go) will include an additional argument for the `cloudProviderObserver` structure, which will allow to preserve initial configuration strategy, until the new `observeExternal` flag will be set to `false`: